Anku9053/PDF_CHAT_APP/README.md

 # 🚀 PDF Chat App

 **Welcome to the PDF Chat App, where document interaction gets a futuristic makeover!
-This dynamic platform marries Django, Angular, and OpenAI magic, allowing users to effortlessly upload PDFs and engage in chat-based questioning.
+This dynamic platform marries Django, and OpenAI magic, allowing users to effortlessly upload PDFs and engage in chat-based questioning.
 OpenAI brings documents to life with context-aware answers, ensuring a seamless and intuitive experience.
 Fast, innovative, and efficient, the PDF Chat App revolutionizes the way we interact with our documents.
 Dive in, upload, and let the chat begin!** 🚀💬

 ## 🌐 Installation